GRADUATE DIPLOMA OF COUNSELLING

 Graduate Diploma of Counselling

-The Graduate Diploma of Counselling is a 6-month course.
-It is the second stage of a 24-month “nested suite” course that also includes Stage 1: Graduate Certificate of Counselling, and Stage 3: Master of Counselling (Advanced).
+The Graduate Diploma in Counselling is a 6-month course at ECTA Singapore.
+The counselling course is the second stage of a 24-month “nested suite” course that also includes Stage 1: Graduate Certificate of Counselling, and Stage 3: Master of Counselling (Advanced).
+It will be coordinated by experts from Singapore and abroad.

 Total Credit Points: 50.0